ruvnet/agentic-preview/doc/api.md

 The current version of the API is v1.
 All endpoints should be prefixed with `/api/v1/` in a production environment to allow for future versioning.

+## Best Practices and Guidelines

+For detailed best practices and guidelines on using the Agentic Platform API, please refer to our [API Best Practices and Guidelines](./api_best_practices.md) document.

 ## Conclusion

 This API documentation provides a comprehensive overview of the endpoints available in the Agentic Platform.
-For any additional information or support, please refer to the main README.md file or contact the development team.
+For any additional information, best practices, or support, please refer to the main README.md file, the API Best Practices and Guidelines document, or contact the development team.